MarinePrunier/Analysis-Of-Subsolar-Mass-Black-Hole-Candidate-In-Advanced-LIGO-Virgo-Data/README.md

 ## Content:

 Config_files:
-  - GSTLAL_O3_122sec_16cpus_config_complete.ini : configuration file for bilby_pipe
+  - GSTLAL_O3b_200sec_config.ini : configuration file for bilby_pipe
   - gps.txt : gps time of the candidate event in the LIGO-Virgo O3b observation run.

-Result_Files:
+Result_File:
+  - corner plots and result files for the candidate O3b when analyzing 120 sec of data.

+Result_Files_200sec:
-  - corner plots and result files for the candidate.
+  - corner plots and result files for the candidate O3b when analyzing 200 sec of data.

 MergeAndVizualise.py : visualize corner plots and 1D marginalized posterior distribution from the results of bilby_pipe.

 PlotSkyMap.py : plot the sky map to localize the trigger.